13811787801/Learning_log/english/youtube_dailydictation/one.md

 # One

-> Mother Teresa, Who received a Nobel peace Prize for her work on behalf of the poor ,dies in CalcuHa,India -- she was 87 years old.
+> Mother Teresa, Who received a Nobel peace Prize for her work on behalf of the poor ,dies(died) in CalcuHa,India -- she was 87 years old.

 on behalf of --> for